Easters/Addons/README.md

 A lightweight and efficient World of Warcraft addon designed to display item levels directly on items across various interfaces, with specialized support for the Path to Ascension private server.

+Credits & Acknowledgments
+DragonUI / NeticSoul: Original creator of the item level overlay system and codebase.
+This standalone version is adapted from DragonUI.

 Features
 Comprehensive UI Integration: Automatically displays item levels for bags, bank, character panel, inspect frames, guild bank, merchant, trade, loot windows, mail, and the auction house.